-DHCD's HOME Program for FY2013 was designed to address both rental housing activities as well as owner-occupied housing activities, which deal with the Consolidated Plan's housing goals of increasing the availability of affordable rental units targeted to extremely low-, very low-, and low-income families and to encourage revitalization of low-income neighborhoods through housing rehabilitation.
+DHCD's HOME Program for FY2014 was designed to address both rental housing activities as well as owneroccupied housing activities, which deal with the Consolidated Plan's housing goals of increasing the availability of affordable rental units targeted to extremely low-, very low-, and low-income families and to encourage revitalization of low-income neighborhoods through housing rehabilitation.

-HOME activities implemented in FY2013, which adhere to the Consolidated Plan goals, were:
+HOME activities implemented in FY2014, which adhere to the Consolidated Plan goals, were:

-- Multifamily development, including rehabilitation; - Down payment assistance through the HPAP program; and - Single family rehabilitation.
+- 1. Multifamily development, including rehabilitation - 2.
+Down payment assistance through the HPAP program

-In FY2013, DHCD was allocated \$4,343,097 of HOME funds through HUD while \$1,587,267 was generated in program income.
-This HOME allocation represents a reduction of over 40% in HOME funds from the previous fiscal year due to federal reductions in the HOME program; in FY2012, DHCD received an allocation of \$8,273,607.
-In terms of actual expenditures versus the budgeted amount during FY2013, DHCD spent \$8,679.885 of HOME funds.
+In FY2014, DHCD was allocated \$4,136,820 of HOME funds directly from HUD while \$1,587,267 was generated in program income.
+In terms of actual expenditures versus the budgeted amount during FY2014, DHCD spent \$5,795,687 of HOME funds.
 The actual expenditure amounts as well as budgeted amounts are listed below.